chika3742/gen-gcalendar-csv/README.md

 # Google Calendar CSV Generator

 This is a simple script that generates a CSV file that can be imported into Google Calendar.
-You can specify the start date, end date, and the days of the week that you want to generate events for.
+You can specify the month, start time, end time, and dates that you want to generate events for.

 ## Installation